 The assault lasted for 30 -60 min.
-The woman was severely beaten using curling iron and her laptop computer.
-He strangled her using the cords of the phone and the iron in attempt to prevent her from screaming.
+The woman was severely beaten using a curling iron and her laptop computer.
+He strangled her using the cords of the phone and the iron in an attempt to prevent her from screaming.
 When she managed to escape, another passenger saw her running covered in blood and with visible bruises around the neck and shoulders.

 The woman was treated in the onboard infirmary, later disembarked in next call port Coxen Hole (Roatan Island, Honduras) and air-ambulanced to South Florida.
 The man was arrested and charged with violent sexual assault.

 (law news) On May 30, 2015, a lawsuit against Holland America was filed in Seattle WA.